-- 1. Select Run from the Windows Start Menu.
+- Select Run from the Windows Start Menu.
 Type in "hypertrm" and press the Enter key.
-This will stater Hyperterminal. - 2.
-Select a name and icon for the upload settings, such as "AquaCalc" - 3.
-Press ENTER - 4.
-Select O.K. - 5.
-At the Phone Number menu, go to Connect Using and select one of the following: Direct to Com 1, Direct to Com 2, Direct to Com 3 or Direct to Com 4. - 6.
-Select O.K.
+This will start Hyperterminal. - 2.
+Select a name and icon for the upload settings, such as "AquaCalc" - Press ENTER - Select O.K. - 5.
+At the Phone Number menu, go to Connect Using and select one of the following: Direct to Com 1, Direct to Com 2, Direct to Com 3 or Direct to Com 4.

+Select 0.K.